CarlosCraveiro/einstein-boltzmann-statistics/README.md

 You should now have a `main.pdf` to take a look!

 ## Run Jupyter Notebook
-The data and the script used to generate the graphs and tables are in the `scripts/ folder`.
+The data and the script used to generate the graphs and tables are in the `scripts/` folder.

 By default, **Jupyter**, as well as the PDF, should open by default when running `nix develop -c $SHELL`, but if this does not happen for some reason.
 Just run:
 ```bash